-Yes – Bone broth is highly recommended.
+Yes – I highly recommend bone broth.
 It contains numerous minerals and vitamins and is quite ‘filling’ in terms of reducing hunger pangs.
 The other benefit is that you can add a good amount of sea salt to it.
 The other fluids taken during a fast – water, tea, coffee – don’t have sodium and you can become dehydrated.
-Mild dehydration, for example may lead to cramps and headaches during longer fasting.
+Mild dehydration, for example, may lead to cramps and headaches during longer fasting.

 So, yes, bone broth is highly recommended (recipe).
-Also very ‘Paleo’ in the sense that this is a very traditional food with long healing traditions.
+Also very ‘Paleo’ in the sense that this is a very traditional food with a long tradition.

 While fasting is it okay to drink coffee with milk?
 I can’t do black coffee.
 I have a little milk with my coffee.

-Technically, the milk does not fall within the guidelines of a true fast, but the small amount of milk/ cream added to coffee improves compliance tremendously for some people.
-So in our program, we absolutely allow milk/ cream in coffee, but no sweeteners or sugar.
+Technically, the milk does not fall within the guidelines of a true fast, but the small amount of milk/ cream added to coffee can improve compliance for some people.
+So in our program, we allow milk/ cream in coffee, but no sweeteners or sugar.

 I am sorry for this stupid question but how much is little amount of cream ?:-)))) I want to hear it from you because otherwise I am starting thinking that 250 ml are ok, which I don’t think so:-) I am on my day 3 of fasting and today I had whipped heavy cream ( 33% percent ) 2x 40g in my coffee.
 Is this too much?

 Yeah, I was more thinking along the lines of 1-2 teaspoons, not the whole carton.
 Because cream still contains milk protein, it will stimulate insulin which defeats the point of fasting.
 Pure fat, such as coconut oil, will be less.